ojalaw/Formula_One_Quiz/TESTING.md

 #### Functionality

 **Quiz Logic**
 I made some changes to the quiz logic during the testing of my site.The initial aim was to get the quiz to a minimum viable product (MVP).
 Once i had achieved this, i made relevant changes to improve user experience.
 The general logic of the quiz has remained the same throughout.
 There a 10 questions in each difficulty and once they have been answered, the quiz has finished.
 However, while testing my site, I added a number of features to improve it.
 For example, I added a 15 second timer that counts down to zero, to add an extra layer of difficulty and reduces the risk of users cheating in the quiz.
 I randomised the questions and the order of the answers so that they are in a different order every time the quiz is run.
-I initially display a correct/incorrect answer message to users, on the advice of my tutor, I included an extra message with some humour involved to improve user experience.
+I initially displayed a correct/incorrect answer message to users, on the advice of my tutor, I included an extra message with some humour involved to improve user experience.

+Index.html
+- All buttons worked as expected.
+- Spinning wheel animation worked as expected.
+- Starting light animation worked as expected.
+- Difficulty level buttons worked as expected and users were able to navigate easily.
+- Timer counted down as expected and continued to next question if the timer ran down to 0.
+- Question progress bar worked as expected.
+- Users recieved feedback depending on whether they were correct/incorrect with their answers.
+- The answer button turns green for correct and red for incorrect.
+- Questions and answer buttons are loaded in correctly and in a different order every time the quiz is run.
+- A completion box appears after the quiz as expected.
+- Users can input their name at the end of the quiz, as expected.
+- Users must fill in a name to continue.
+- The leaderboard loads when the relevant button is clicked at the end of the quiz.

+Leadeboard
+- Leadeboard scored load correctly as expected.

 **Usability**
-Some users found mute button could have been more easily accessible.
+- Some users found mute button could have been more easily accessible.

-TBC...
+- Some users felt more images could have been used.

 **Responsiveness**